alieldinramadan/Project-Week-8-Final-Project/README.md

 ## Hypotheses / Questions
+* Can we unlock our phones using voice recognition?
 * Can we identify gender based on acoustic properties/features of the speaker?
 * What are the highly correlated acoustic properties/features to gender?
 * What are the main indecators to determine whether a voice is a male's of a female's?